Service Delivery

 In partnership with Prof Gary Sturgess AM, SMF has been studying success stories in the delivery of public services (e.g. a prison, statewide pathology service), where NSW public servants have delivered greatly improved services at a significantly lower cost to government.
 These improvements have been achieved through taking a ‘business unit approach’, with a focus on delegated authority but also increased accountability of frontline management.
 We are using insights derived from this research as a basis for government engagement and a platform for influencing a strategy to drive productivity improvements in service delivery.

 There are other good examples of non-market service sector innovations that have led to marked improvements (nationally and internationally) that could provide a roadmap for other comparable services.
 Yet, these success stories do not have a high profile.
 In fact, frontline service delivery in general attracts little attention from government and researchers, so there is a limited accessible evidence base.
 Further, decision-makers do not know how to access learnings from successful reforms: in their own jurisdiction, other Australian jurisdictions, or from overseas.
+The result is that important lessons are not being harnessed, and learnings are going to waste.

 This project involves continued efforts to build a practical and accessible evidence base through case studies of other exemplars and approaches that change the way non-market human services are managed and delivered in order to achieve better outcomes and better value.